Women’s health is a field all on its own in medicine, which becomes clear to students pretty early on during medical

-The physicians who specialize in women’s health—OB/GYNs—are important primary care providers, but their role might seem a bit unclear.
+The physicians who specialize in women’s health—obstetrics and gynecology—are important primary care providers, but their role might seem a bit unclear.
 Just what is an OB/GYN?
 And what does an OB/GYN do each day?

 What is an OB/GYN?

 “This is an area of medicine that serves only female patients from puberty through menopause and beyond,” Dr. Richey explains.

 A woman’s age, decision on whether to start a family, and specific health circumstances all influence what a visit to her doctor will entail.
-This means an OB/GYN’s patients can vary significantly.
+This means an obstetrician / gynecologist/’s patients can vary significantly.

 “As an OB/GYN, you provide contraceptive options to women, screen for gynecologic cancers, deliver babies, and perform major surgeries,” Dr. Richey says.

 Now, it’s time to look at the work these physicians do.
 An OB/GYN’s typical day will depend on whether they are a generalist or practice an OB/GYN subspecialty.
 Dr. Richey decided to become a generalist.

 “I did not want to limit myself,” she explains.
 “The whole reason I chose the specialty was for the variety.
 To trim it down to one area did not make sense for me.”

-It’s pretty typical for generalists to spend some days mostly at the office.
-Their clinic appointments might involve infection testing and treatment, routine annual exams, and prenatal check-ups.
+It’s pretty typical for gynecological generalists to spend most of their time at the office.
+Their clinic appointments might involve infection testing, treatment, routine annual exams..
+On the obstretrics side, a doctor’s office routine usually includes prenatal check-ups.
 Still, OB/GYNs should expect the unexpected on days they intend to spend mostly in an outpatient setting.

 “Usually, I am in the office,” Dr. Richey says.
 “But sometimes a woman will come into the hospital in labor, and I will have to leave to do a delivery, then return afterward to finish seeing patients.”

 According to the American Medical Association (AMA), surgeries and other procedures are also a key part of what an OB/GYN does.
 Some common procedures are sonograms, Cesarean sections, and pelvic laparoscopy (a minimally invasive surgery to examine and repair pelvic organs).
 When OB/GYNs are on call, they may deliver babies and perform all sorts of procedures at any hour.

 What are some OB/GYN subspecialties?